-The principles of social organization including the study of social groups, culture, social change, personality population, rural and urban communities, social class and caste systems, and social institutions such as the family, recreation, and religion.
+This course will introduce the students to the principles of social organization.
+Topics include the study of personality, social groups, culture, social class and caste systems, population, rural and urban communities, social changes, as well as social institutions such as the family, recreation, and religion.